“There is no such thing as enlightenment.

 Likewise, the Sage who taught Nisargadatta Maharaj, Siddharameshwar, noted: “If there is a certain notion that you have direct ‘Realization,’ it is only the delusion of a confused mind.
 This confusion is only the enhancement of the Illusion that is already there.
 It is the spectacle, the festival of Illusion.
 Every so-called ‘Realization’ is Illusion.”

 Nevertheless, to actually penetrate this “open secret” is no easy task.
 Mark Twain once noted, “It’s easier to fool people than to convince them that they have been fooled.”
-Certainly, it’s implications are a threat to the religions that would keep us in the dark, in order to maintain the illusion that their schemes and methods hold the key to liberation.
-Moreover, it definitely calls into question the multitude of strategies dedicated to escaping this world into some conceptual enlightenment, but perhaps we are reaching a turning point in the evolution of our collective spirituality, in which the old myths are rendered obsolete.
-We shall see, as more and more folks wake up and do as Dogen Zenji suggested, “Abandon enlightenment and walk freely”.
+Certainly, it’s implications are a threat to the religions that would keep us in the dark, in order to maintain the illusion that their dogmas and methods hold the key to redemption, salvation, liberation.
+Moreover, it definitely challenges the multitude of strategies and schemes dedicated to escaping this world into some conceptual enlightenment, but perhaps we are reaching a turning point in the evolution of our collective spirituality, in which the old myths are rendered obsolete.
+We shall see, as more and more aspirants wake up and do as Dogen Zenji suggested, “Abandon enlightenment and walk freely”.

 The fact is, humans have all sorts of experiences, which they in turn filter through their perceptual apparatus.
 From there, they superimpose a conditioned and conditional fantasy of interpretation onto each experience.
 In the process, they fabricate various theories, myths, and stories about it all, and perhaps other humans listen and agree.
 In fact, this is how religious sects are spawned and perpetuated.

 However, for those who have been graced with a more mature and penetrating vision, rare as that is, what is revealed is that no intellectual theory or transcendental experience could possibly encompass the vast subtleties of the universal manifestation and its functioning.
 Reality is prior to, and utterly beyond the reach of, the mind that would attempt to grasp it and conform it to some human system of doctrines and dogmas.